vladimir-ivanov/vladimir-ivanov.github.io/_posts/2016-08-17-angular2-testing-with-testbed.markdown

 categories: testing angular2 typescript
 ---

-The latest @angular-2.0.0.rc.5 breaks the tests which used to use TEST_BROWSER_PLATFORM_PROVIDERS, beforeEachProviders, TestComponentBuilder etc
+The latest @angular-2.0.0 breaks the tests which used to use TEST_BROWSER_PLATFORM_PROVIDERS, beforeEachProviders, TestComponentBuilder etc

 Lets compare the tests after the changes for the component:

+An example of old (@angular-2.0.0.rc1) style component

 ```javascript